 In fact, Google recommends using CDN to get a fast loading time.
 Thus, I've considered the point of CDN in making the final decisions.

-Based on the above data and comparing it with our fast performing hosts, I have made my final choices.
+I have made my final choices based on the above data and comparing it with our fast performing hosts.

-Templ: Along with Google Cloud, Templ includes Google CDN for free, which is also the fastest CDN (30 ms) in above test.
+Templ: Along with Google Cloud, Templ includes Google CDN for free, the fastest CDN (30 ms) in the above test.

-Cloudways: StackPath CDN powers their CloudwaysCDN which is also fast (34 ms) than many other CDNs.
+Cloudways: StackPath CDN powers their CloudwaysCDN fast (34 ms) than many other CDNs.

 GreenGeeks: This host offers a free Cloudflare CDN.
 Instead of speeding up your websites, this free CDN will increase the TTFB and make your site load slower.
 Alternatively, you can use StackPath (34 ms) or BunnyCDN (41 ms) as both are affordable yet produce faster performance.

 GreenGeeks got the #3 position, and it might surprise many (& doubt) as shared hosts are not great when it comes to performance.
 However, our transparent data proved it wrong where the $2.49 GreenGeeks plan conveniently beat $30 managed WP hosts in response time and Load testing.
 GreenGeeks is recommended for someone who is just getting with the online business but at the same time requires a fast host.

 Templ is the overall fastest managed WordPress hosting we've tested.
 Templ is the managed WordPress hosting powered by Google Cloud, CDN, and DNS.
 Our demo site hosted on Templ recorded the fast server response time and produced impressive load testing results.
 The best of Templ features are